Why do I need an immigration lawyer?

 If a beneficiary of a spousal petition last entered the United States illegally, and has remained in the United States for more than six months, he or she must leave the country to apply for an Immigrant Visa at a Consulate overseas.
 There are some exceptions to this rule (of course—this is the immigration law!!).
 In most cases, the Beneficiary must also apply for a Waiver of Inadmissibility for his or her Unlawful Presence in the United States.

-Driggs Immigration Law has a lot of experience getting these types of waivers approved.
+Diener Law has a lot of experience getting these types of waivers approved.
 Call us at the beginning of the process to make sure you are successful.

 What is DACA and DAPA?